Jbleezy/BO2-Reimagined/README.md

 * Increased trigger radius
 * Decreased upgraded ammo cost from 4500 to 2500
 * Ammo can be purchased if only alt weapon ammo has been used
+* Purchasing no longer shows the weapon model at other wallbuys of the same weapon
 * Lethal grenade hint string no longer displays "ammo" after purchasing

 ## Mystery Box